aeckar/usf-cse-resources/exercises/COP3514_project6.md

 }
 ```

-Using a combination of these two functions you should be able to read any whole file into a string.
+Using a combination of these two functions a whole file can be read into one string.

 ### **String Processing**

 Remember a string is simply an array of characters with a null terminator (`\0`) at the end.
-Printing every character in a string array string would look something like this "string\0".
-What if we put more characters after the null terminator and make something like this "string\0test\0"?
+Printing every character in a string array string would look something like this `"string\0"`.
+What if more characters are put after the null terminator to make something like this `"string\0test\0"`?
 Here's a C program that does just that:

 ```c
 #include <stdio.h>